 Looking-Glass Self was developed by Charles Horton Cooley (1864-1929) to describe the social nature of the self and the link between society and individual.
+The concept of the looking glass-self theory constitutes the cornerstone of the sociological theory of socialization.
 In Looking Glass Self formulation social interaction is like a mirror, it allows us to see ourselves as others see us.
 Looking-Glass Self was an early formulation of symbolic interactionism but less influential than that of George Herbert Mead.
 The social self is simply any idea, or system of ideas, drawn from the communicative life, that the mind cherishes as its own.
 Self-feeling has its chief scope within the general life, not outside of it.
-The term "looking glass self" was coined by Cooley in his work, Human Nature and the Social Order in 1902.
-The Journal of Family Psychology in 1998, measured the validity of the looking glass self and symbolic interaction in the context of familial relationships.
+The term "looking-glass self" was coined by Cooley in his work, Human Nature and the Social Order in 1902.
+The Journal of Family Psychology in 1998, measured the validity of the looking-glass self and symbolic interaction in the context of familial relationships.

 The looking-glass self comprises three main components (Yeung, et al. 2003).
 We imagine how we must appear to others, we imagine and react to what we feel their judgment of that appearance must be, and we develop our self through the judgments of others.
 A self-idea of this sort seems to have three principal elements: the imagination of our appearance to the other person; the imagination of his judgment of that appearance, and some sort of self-feeling, such as pride or mortification.
 The comparison with a looking-glass self hardly suggests the second element, the imagined judgment, which is quite essential.
 The thing that moves us to pride or shame is not the mere mechanical reflection of ourselves, but an imputed sentiment, the imagined effect of this reflection upon another's mind.